luskaner/aoe2DELanServer/README.md

 ### Server

-- Windows: 10 or higher, Server 2016 or higher.
+- Windows: 10 or higher (no S edition nor S mode), Server 2016 or higher.
 - MacOS: Catalina 10.15 or higher.
 - GNU/Linux: *any supported distro, see the note below for details*.